 How to Find Us:

 Walking, bus, tram and driving directions to the theatre are available here.
 The main customer car park for the Coliseum is Bradshaw Street Car Park, just 100 yards from the theatre, postcode OL1 3EX for Sat Nav.
 The car park is run by Oldham Council and their rules apply at all times.
 From 6pm the car park is £1.50 and it’s currently free on Saturdays and Sundays for up to three hours.
+To qualify for this offer, you must take a ticket from the pay and display machine for the length of time you’re intending to stay.
 Season ticket holders park entirely free on the Bradshaw Street Car park making a season ticket even better value for money.
+You get a pass to display in your car.
 Another car park close by is the Sports Centre car park (just off St Mary’s Way / Lord Street, opposite Oldham Parish Church) – it’s £1.50 from 6pm and is free on Saturday and Sundays for up to three hours.
-More parking information here.
-All information correct as of October 2016.

 You might be wondering what to wear.
 Our answer is: wear what you feel comfortable in.
 Some people like to dress up and others go for a more casual look.
 It’s entirely up to you.